GDQuest/website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

 src="./img/scratch-code-example.png"
 alt="Example of Scratch code"
 caption="In Scratch, you code by snapping blocks together in a lego-fashion.
 It's intuitive when you're getting started but fairly limited."

->}}
+> }}

 Then there are other languages with an accessible syntax like Lua, or that offer a wealth of free resources on the web like JavaScript.
 Java, which has nothing to do with JavaScript, is one of the go-to languages for IT university freshmen as it forces you to arrange your code in certain ways and learn common programming patterns.

 Why Python then?
 First because of the quality of the free courses available out there is high overall.
 The community set up strong guidelines for what are good practices and what are bad practices.
 Thanks to this it's easy to stumble upon tutorials I would recommend.
 This isn't the case with JavaScript where beginners write articles without understanding the language: the quality is all over the place.
 Great JavaScript resources are often focused on the specifics of web development and don't translate into general software development or games as well as Python's.

 Then there's the fact that the [Godot game engine](//godotengine.org) is a great option to learn game development and the transition from Python to Godot's GDscript programming language will be a little easier than coming from another language.
 Godot pushes you to focus on the basics of object-oriented design in an intuitive way as we will see that later in this series.

 </details>

 <details>
 <summary>{{< icon cog >}} What about performances?
 I heard Python is slow.</summary>

-When you're learning how to code, the language or the engine's performances is the least of your concerns.
-Today's computers are so fast you will have to try very hard to bring them to their knees.
-Your goal at this point should be to learn to code, not to write fast applications.
-Lastly, most of the performance issues you'll face will come from your own code.
+When you're just starting to learn how to code, the language or the engine's performances should be the least of your concerns.
+Your first goal should be to learn to read and write code, not to write optimized code, that tends to be complex.

-Now let's talk about the language's performances.
 You may have heard Python is a [dynamic language](//www.wikiwand.com/en/Dynamic_programming_language) and that it is slower than classic languages like C or C++.
-It turns out that Python is built upon the C language so most of the instructions you write in a dynamic language like Python call code written in the comparatively fast C language.
+It is true when you use base Python, but there are ways to write fast Python programs, and to mix Python with C code.
+Also, the Python library is built upon the C language and some of the functions you will call in your program use very fast, compiled C code.

 The same is true when you work with a game engine.
-Many rely on a dynamic language to help code gameplay mechanics fast.
-These languages, often called scripting languages, may be slower than C++ but every engine feature you use, like drawing on the screen, uses the fast engine's C++ core.
+Many engines rely on a high-level language to help code gameplay mechanics fast.
+These languages, often called scripting languages, may perform instructions much slower than C++, but every engine feature you use, like drawing on the screen, delegates work to the fast engine's C++ core.
+That's the case, for example, with Godot and GDScript.

 Back to Python.
 You can compile Python code just like C or C++ and get the same speed and control over your code.
 If you really need to.